Maksasj/bebone/README.md

 }
 ```

-## Other examples
+## Examples
-You can find other OpenGL examples in examples/gfx/opengl
+You can find other OpenGL examples in [examples/gfx/opengl](https://github.com/Maksasj/bebone/tree/docs/examples) directory.

 ## Vulkan
 *This section is still in development.*